maxmace/test02/_posts/2026-02-11-eventide-black-hole.markdown

 ---

 ### Creating the Void
-To Simon and Garfunkel, the sound of silence was a metaphor for an existential paradox that resulted in a famous commercial moneymaker decrying commercial fame and money-making..
+To Simon and Garfunkel, the sound of silence was a metaphor for an existential paradox that resulted in a famous commercial moneymaker decrying commercial fame and money-making.
+And just as Paul Simon may have been affecting the protective cynical shell of post-beatnik poetry, I am also not the cynic in this case.
+I think it's a terrific song and it deserves its popularity.
+If popular music were a star, space music would float out in its Kuiper Belt.

-In space music, silence is just as important as sound.
+Similar to classical music, in space music, silence is just as important as sound.
 The space between sounds is a psychoacoustic cue.
 If the silence is literally silent, listeners perceive a lack of space.
 Ironically, to convey vast nothingness, we need to fill that space with something.

 Eventide’s Blackhole is an iconic, "otherworldly" reverb that originated as a algorithm in the DSP4000 Ultra-Harmonizer rack unit in 1994.
 Today's familiar pedal and stompbox version is a modern version of that original rack processor preset.